-Program Requirements: Students apply to the MS program through the Graduate School either prior to or during their enrollment in the MD program.
-Accepted applicants enroll full-time in the MS program for their third or fourth year of study and complete required coursework for the MS degree within that year.
+Program Requirements: Students apply to the MS program through the Graduate School during their enrollment in the MD program.
+Accepted applicants enroll full-time in the MS program during their fourth year of study and complete required coursework for the MS degree within that year.
 Upon completion of the MS curricula and their capstone project, students return to the MD program to complete the MD degree.
 In rare cases, students may request to continue work towards completion of the capstone project concurrently with their MD degree pursuit.